f-droid/fdroid-website/_posts/2025-10-07-when-authorities-come-knocking-how-to-handle-requests-for-information.md

 In the previous article in this series, we examined how FOSS projects handle legal takedown requests.
 However another category of legal risk exists, one that’s often more sensitive and less visible: government requests for user or developer data.

-These requests can take many forms, from formal court orders and subpoenas, to vague emails from law enforcement or regulatory bodies.
+These requests can take many forms,from formal court orders and subpoenas, to vague emails from law enforcement or regulatory bodies.
 For projects that host apps, distribute binaries, or maintain logs, the question becomes: What data do you have, and what will you do if someone asks for it?

 ## What Kind of Requests Are We Talking About?